nalej/docs/devices/devices-1.md

 # Devices in Nalej

 This section will talk about devices in Nalej.

-> TODO write intro.
-What is a device?
-What does it do?
-Why do we need it?
+The system understands the concept of **device** as an abstract entity that the user can manage as part of the applications installed in the cluster.

 ## Getting device-related information